 You may have a lot of the items needed for your kitchen cabinet project on hand already, or at least a reasonable alternative.
 These tools will help provide a professional look when you paint kitchen cabinets.
 You can do it without some of them, but having all of these items in your arsenal will help make the job a lot easier and less stressful.

 - Primer: Zinsser Bulls Eye 1-2-3 Primer (Don’t skip the primer, it will provide a better paint job for your cabinets.
-Also, if you are using a color for your cabinets – not white – you may want to tint the primer depending on what finish color you choose.)
+Also, if you are using color for your cabinets – not white – you may want to tint the primer depending on what finish color you choose.)

 - 1 1⁄2 inch paint brush